LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 The cost barriers are real too.
 A StageSmarts C24 system or Fluke power monitor represents a significant investment, especially for small to medium production companies.
 And unlike speakers or lighting fixtures that you can rent out per show, power monitoring equipment is harder to justify as a rental item—clients don't typically request it because they're not aware they need it.

 There's also a cultural dimension.
-As Owen points out, having someone dedicated to electrical systems monitoring feels like "paying for a chair that doesn't do anything."
+As Steve points out, having someone dedicated to electrical systems monitoring feels like "paying for a chair that doesn't do anything."
 In the fast-paced world of live events, there's pressure to have every crew member visibly productive.
 Someone watching dashboards and saying "everything looks good" doesn't feel productive—even though they're preventing potentially catastrophic failures.

 ### When Does Real-Time Monitoring Make Sense?